Instrument Rating Course (IR Course)

 ✓️ 35 hours in a Cirrus simulator, and 15 hours on a Bristell B23.

-✓️ CO2 is compensated in collaboration with TreeByTree
+✓️ CO2 is compensated in partnership with TreeByTree

 Do you have a pilot's license and enjoy flying, but want to further develop your skills to become an even better pilot who can fly under even more conditions?
 Then the Instrument Rating Course is ideal for you!